SammyRobensParadise/SammyRobensParadise.github.io/README.md

 <br/>
 It is on the roadmap to port it over to `react.js` or `vue.js` in the near future.

+# Vue April 2020 roadmap
+This website is going to be migrated to `vue` in April 2020.\
+It is going to be deployed using `gh-pages` as the current setup is, but will require an pipeline setup.

 # Website & Contact Info

 [sammyrp.com](https://sammyrp.com)